DominicSpears/milestoneproject4-hivefitness/README.md

-# Soul Food!
+# Hive Fitness - An online fitness community!

 Welcome to Hive Fitness, a website for users all over the world buy top quality fitness equipment in order to reach their training goals.
-It also includes a forum for our customers to discuss everything fitness related.
+It also includes a blog wgich is regularly updated with arlicles about a variety of fitness topics.
+This allows our customers to comment and discuss these topics with a community of like minded people.
 Made for my Code Institute Milestone Project 4.

-Follow the link to [Hive Fitness](https://flask-recipe-book.herokuapp.com/)
+Follow the link to [Hive Fitness](#deployed app url)

 ![Responsive Example](#)